 Properties can be inherited from the signals that are connected to them.
-The most common example of a property of this type is
+The most common example of a property of this type is WIRE_DELAY.

-WIRE\DELAY.
 This property is assigned as a signal property, but since it has a special inheritance attribute (see the section on property attributes), it is copied from the signal to the pin to which the signal is attached.

-4.23 PROPERTIES ATTRIBUTES
+4.4 PROPERTY ATTRIBUTES

 A property attribute is used to control property processing within the Compiler.
-Every property is given some attributes by default and the user can modify or add to these.
+Every property is given some attributes by default, and the user can modify or add to these.
 Attributes are assigned in property attributes files read by the Compiler.
 There is a Valid supplied attributes file that is always read by the Compiler to assign attributes to standard SCALD properties.
-The user may supply an additional property attributes file specified by the PROPERTY FILE directive.
+The user may supply an additional property attributes file specified by the PROPERTY_FILE directive.

 The attributes file contains a list of property names and associated attributes.
-The file has the following form:
+The file has the following form where property name is the name of the property, and attribute specification is a list of attributes for the property.